12mre1/geocodR/README.md

  - __Auto-identify Addresses__: It would be nice if you didn't have to specify which column contains the addresses.
  A simple regex search may be able to identify them automatically.
  - __Additional Components__: Right now, the only component (additional variable beyond lat,long and address) is the postal code.
 In future I'd like to enable the option of generating Province and Province code too.
+ - __More Testing__: Code coverage is pretty weak right now.
+More testing will fix that.